 All of these language and structural features can be taught and practised individually at sentence and paragraph level before getting students to incorporate them into their own essays for greater impact.

 In summary, to develop student writing for argumentative essays, work can be done at different levels, looking at whole texts, paragraphs and sentences to help students to organise and strengthen their points at every stage of their writing.

-Tom Garside is Director of Language Point Teacher Education.
-Language Point delivers the internationally recognised RQF level 5 Trinity CertTESOL in a totally online mode of study, and the RQF level 6 Trinity College Certificate for Practising Teachers, a contextually-informed teacher development qualification with a specific focus on specific strands of TESOL, such as EAP, CLIL, exam preparation and working towards specific language assessments.
+TTom Garside is Director of Language Point Teacher Education.
+Language Point delivers the internationally recognised RQF level 5 Trinity CertTESOL in a totally online mode of study, and the RQF level 6 Trinity College Certificate for Practising Teachers, a contextually-informed teacher development qualification with specific courses which focus on online language education or online methodology.

 If you are interested to know more about these qualifications, or you want take your teaching to a new level with our teacher education courses, contact us or visit our CertTESOL FAQ and CertPT FAQ pages for details.